For PENN Entertainment Inc [PENN], Analyst sees a rise to $30. What next?

-PENN Entertainment Inc [NASDAQ: PENN] traded at a low on 12/05/23, posting a -3.98 loss after which it closed the day’ session at $23.91.
-The company report on December 5, 2023 at 8:00 AM that PENN Entertainment Announces Strategic Partnership With Quail Hollow Club for ESPN BET Market Access in North Carolina.
+PENN Entertainment Inc [NASDAQ: PENN] surged by $1.67 during the normal trading session on Monday and reaching a high of $26.085 during the day while it closed the day at $25.53.
+The company report on December 11, 2023 at 9:00 AM that PENN Entertainment Announces Groundbreaking Ceremony for Second Hotel Tower at The M Resort.

-ESPN BET to Become Exclusive Official Betting Operator of the PGA TOUR’s Wells Fargo Championship at Quail Hollow Club.

-PENN Entertainment, Inc. (“PENN” or the “Company”) (Nasdaq: PENN) announced today that its wholly-owned subsidiary PENN Sports Interactive, LLC has entered into a long-term, multi-faceted partnership with Quail Hollow Club and the Wells Fargo Championship ahead of the launch of regulated online sports wagering in North Carolina.
-Under the agreement with Quail Hollow Club, PENN secures market access for its online sports wagering platform ESPN BET in North Carolina, subject to regulatory approvals.
+PENN Entertainment, Inc. (“PENN” or the “Company”) (Nasdaq: PENN) announced today that it will host a groundbreaking ceremony for the second hotel tower at M Resort this afternoon at 2 pm PST.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PENN shares is $29.31 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PENN stock is a recommendation set at 2.26.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.